-All applicants for Grade IV must submit satisfactory evidence of seven years’ experience in a level of responsibility in the operation of a collection system in Grade III or higher, or at least six years’ experience in the operation of a collection systems in Grade IV; and must have an educational equivalent of at least a high school graduate with mechanical aptitude.
-Higher education may be substituted for no more than three years’ experience.
-Applicants shall also meet the following general requirements:
+All applicants for Grade IV must submit satisfactory evidence of at least seven years’ qualifying experience describing duties in a level of responsibility relevant to the field operation, maintenance, and management of a collection system at Grade III or higher, or at least six years’ experience in the operation of a collection system in Grade IV or higher; and must submit satisfactory evidence of mechanical aptitude.
+Applicants also shall meet the following general requirements:

 - Be able to read and write the English language;

 - Be able to maintain desirable logs and records of operation and maintenance in a collection system of classification consistent with the grade applied for; and

 - Higher Education may be substituted for a portion of the experience as indicated in the Brochure.